sadir/dotfiles/README.md

 git clone https://github.com/sadir/bash-config.git ~/.bash-config
 ```

-Then include the following in your .bashrc file:
+Then include the following in your `~/.bashrc` file:

 ```
 if [[ -f ~/.bash-config/bash_morgan ]]; then